 The first priority for IPA assistance identified in the MIPD 2011-2013 is to support Kosovo's efforts towards further progress in establishing and consolidating the rule of law, which includes improving the functioning and independence of its judiciary, the fight against corruption, as well as fight against organised crime, trafficking in human beings and drugs, smuggling and money laundering.
 The MIPD underlines that efforts should be aimed at supporting Kosovo's progress in the implementation of its visa liberalisation strategy.
-The visa liberalisation process has been launched following the Council conclusions of 5 December 2011, and will most likely be an important incentive for Kosovo to introduce reforms in the rule of law.
-Rule of law will also figure prominently in the Feasibility Study as the guarantee of a safe, efficient and predictable legal space is a logical precondition for the operation of an effective SAA.
+The visa liberalisation process has been launched following the Council Conclusions of 5 December 2011, and will be an important incentive for Kosovo to introduce reforms in the rule of law.
+Rule of law also figures prominently in the Feasibility Study as the guarantee of a safe, efficient and predictable legal space is a logical precondition for the operation of an effective SAA.

 The second priority of the MIPD 2011-2013 is to support Kosovo's efforts to improve its business environment, to attract investment, stimulate growth and the creation of formal jobs to ensure that Kosovo's socio-economic development can continue.
 Efforts are primarily to be guided by the requirements of a possible trade agreement with the EU.
-Trade-related aspects are expected to play a prominent role in the SAA Feasibility Study.
+Trade and internal market issues also figure prominently in the SAA Feasibility Study which highlights that Kosovo needs to implement the legal framework on trade, competition and internal market; enhance the control of the continuing illegal animal trade and slaughtering and strengthen the controls at livestock markets; and improve business statistics.

-The third priority is to support Kosovo in ensuring the delivery of public services to all people and establishing a professional, accountable, accessible, representative public administration free from political interference.
-Public Administration Reform will be central among the political criteria examined in the Feasibility Study.
+The third MIPD priority is to support Kosovo in ensuring the delivery of public services to all people and establishing a professional, accountable, accessible, representative public administration free from political interference.
+The 2012 Feasibility Study confirms that in order to meet its obligations under a Stabilisation and Association Agreement, Kosovo needs to make progress in implementing the public administration strategy and action plan and related legislation; ensure a sustainable public administration reform, including the necessary funding and staffing; and increase the overall share of persons belonging to minorities in the public administration.